dreingineer/jsFetchChartApp/README.md

 Use NeDB as database for this mini app, initial functionalities are get and post - August 1, 2020.

 Added "develop" branch for development environment - August 1, 2020.

+Updated commits and branches are merged to develop.
+Implemented calls to external API are via NodeJS node_fetch.
+NodeJS routes are consumed in the client side using fetch function.
+Methods implemented (client side) are GET and POST, posted data are saved using nedb. - August 4, 2020.